magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Initial credit to new users
 ---------------------------

-| How much initial credit do you want to add to new users that select this plan in signup form?
+| We did not write the description to this field.